Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 Broken Links greatly influences both your ranking and user experience.
 If there are too many broken links on your site, then search engines will understand that the site is not well maintained and it might be a reason to drop your ranking.

-Thankfully, WordPress.org has a free Broken Link Checker plugin that handles broken internal and external links on your blog.
+Thankfully, WordPress.org has a free broken link checker plugin that finds and fix broken links on your blog.
 This plugin automatically set ‘nofollow’ tag for broken links so that search engines don’t follow them.

 25. Length of Your Post URL